Academic Calendar 2024-2025

 A study of the relationship between the evolving cultural and political milieu and the theatre.
 Topics may include performance as an act of witness, theatre as a relational and ethical practice, theatre and human rights, theatre and its relationship to stories of violence, activist theatre, and inter- and intra-cultural theatre.

-Requirements: Prerequisite Level 4 or above and registration in a (DRAM Major or Medial Plan, COCA Specialization - Computing Drama Sub-Plan, STSC/MAPP or MUTH Plan) and a (minimum grade of a B- in DRAM 300) and a (minimum GPA of 2.60 or higher in DRAM) or permission of the Department.
+Requirements: Prerequisite (Level 4 or above and registration in a DRAM Major, Joint Honours, MAPP, MUTH, or CODR Plan and a minimum grade of B- in DRAM 300/6.0 and a minimum GPA of 2.60 in DRAM) or permission of the School.

 Offering Faculty: Faculty of Arts and Science